-- Raise the motorcycle with the rear wheel stand. (\ p.
-76) - Remove the rear wheel. 🔌 (🕶 p.
-108)
+- Raise the motorcycle with the rear wheel stand. ( p.
+73) - Remove the rear wheel. ◀ ( p.
+106)

-- Check bearing 1. - " If the bearing is damaged or worn: - Replace the bearings. 🔺 - Check rubber dampers 2 of the rear hub for damage and wear. - " If the rubber dampers of the rear hub are damaged or worn: - Change all rubber dampers in the rear hub. - Lay the rear wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check play (1), hold the rear wheel tight and try to rotate the rear sprocket.
+- Check bearing 1. - " If the bearing is damaged or worn: - Replace the bearings. - Check rubber dampers 2 of the rear hub for damage and wear. - " If the rubber dampers of the rear hub are damaged or worn: - Change all rubber dampers in the rear hub. - Lay the rear wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check play (A), hold the rear wheel tight and try to rotate the rear sprocket with your hand.